Exairnous/hubs-discord-bot/README.md

 1. Give the bot [appropriate permissions](#permissions) on the channels you want it to run in.

-2. Create a webhook named "Hubs" in the channels you want it to run in.
-It will use this webhook to bridge chat and send Hubs status updates.
+~~2.
+Create a webhook named "Hubs" in the channels you want it to run in.
+It will use this webhook to bridge chat and send Hubs status updates.~~

 3. Try out the bot!
 Type `!hubs` in a channel the bot is in to see all of the ways you can control the bot.
 Put your favorite Hubs room into a channel topic to start bridging, or use the `!hubs create` command to create a new room.